saas786/WordPress-Plugin_user-switching/readme.txt

 2. The 'Switch To' link on a user's profile

 == Changelog ==

+= 0.5.1.1 =
+* Chinese Simplified translation by Sparanoid.

+= 0.5.1 =
+* Toolbar tweaks for WordPress 3.3.

 = 0.5 =
 * New "Switch off" function: Log out and log instantly back in again when needed (see the FAQ).